khailey-zz/fio_scripts/README.md

 collected from different systems.
 The EMC data is one single spindle.
 The pharos data is striped but shared filer.
 THe ssd data is from two striped SSD devices.
 The mem data is from using /tmp where /tmp is a memory filesystem.
-In order to tests these datasets, simple source them
+In order to graph these datasets, simple source them

 	source("data_ssd.r")